ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 /etc/init.d/icinga2 restart
 ```

-Now [Icingaweb2] has a new entry on the right 'Graphite' side.
-To give access
+Now [Icingaweb2] has a new entry on the right-hand side 'Graphite'.
+To give the
-to graphite the web interface you need to know how to access graphite.
-At least
+web interface access to graphite, you need to know how to access graphite.
+At
-add the full URL to graphite.
+least add the full URL to graphite.
 In this case `http://127.0.0.1:8080`.
-This can be
+This
-done via [Icingaweb2] (Configuration->Modules->graphite->Backend->Graphite Web
+can be done via Icingaweb2 (Configuration->Modules->graphite->Backend->Graphite
-URL) and either set user/ password or insecure option, or edit the file
+Web URL) and either set user/password or insecure option, or edit the file
 `/etc/icingaweb2/modules/graphite/config.ini`.

 More modules on the